anoma/nspec/docs/tutorial/engines/base.juvix.md

 };
 ```

-In conclusion, we define the type `EngineType` which indicates that an engine type includes its local environment and a list of guarded actions (see Section [[Engines#on-engine-types |On Engine Types]]).
+In conclusion, we define the type `EngineType` that
+defines the structure of an engine type.
+It indicates that an engine (instance) includes a local environment and a list of [guarded actions](#guarded-actions) (read more on this concept in Section [[Engines#on-engine-types |On Engine Types]]).
 It requires a type parameter, `EngineLocalState`, which defines data specific to each engine instance.
 For example, in a voting engine, `EngineLocalState` could be a record with fields like `votes` and `voters`, or simply the unit type if no local state is needed.

 In `EngineType`, `List` is used for guarded actions to maintain their order.
 The sequence is crucial because if multiple guards are satisfied, actions are executed in the listed order.